-R&I Policy Score: 8 Having improved since 2007, France performs well in research and development policy.
-According to the EU Innovation Scoreboard 2019, France is ranked 11 out of 28 EU member states with respect to innovation capacity.
+Having improved since 2007, France performs well in research and development policy.
+According to the EU Innovation Scoreboard 2021, France was ranked 14th out of 38 European states with respect to innovation capacity.
 In the report's global innovation index, France performs slightly above the EU average and is ranked in the group of "strong innovators," behind the group of "innovation leaders."
-Overall spending on research and development constitutes 2.19% of GDP (2017), a slight decline since 2015 after a period of increase.
+Although the absolute level of innovation performance remains strong, the French position relative to the EU has slightly declined in the last years.
+Overall spending on research and development constitutes 2.2% of GDP (2019), which means a marginal increase compared to 2000 and a slight decline since 2015.
 R&I spending is still below the OECD average, and far from the EU target of 3%.
 Whereas public spending is comparable to the best-performing countries, private spending remains less strong.
-France's main relative weaknesses are its low private investment, and limited broadband penetration, intellectual assets and employment in fast-growing enterprises.
+France's main relative weaknesses are its low levels of private investment and the transfer of innovation into the industrial sector.
+A new law (Loi PACTE) was passed in May 2019 with the aim of supporting innovation and improving company performance, particularly for small and medium size enterprises.

-On the positive side, the measures taken by the Hollande administration have encouraged the creation of new technology-based start-up firms.
-President Macron declared that he would "make France a start-up nation," and his government has adopted further legal and fiscal policy measures intended to facilitate the creation and growth of startups.
-For example, he created a € billion development fund earmarked for startups that had passed through initial stages of growth.
-The government's objective is boost the capitalization of these new companies, thus avoiding the twin risks of expatriation or absorption by more powerful foreign companies.
+On the positive side, the measures initiated by the Hollande administration have encouraged the creation of new technology-based startup firms.
+President Macron declared that he would "make France a startup nation," and his government has adopted further legal and fiscal policy measures intended to facilitate the creation and growth of startups.
+For example, he created a $\Leftrightarrow$ billion development fund earmarked for startups that had passed through initial stages of growth.
+The government's objective is to boost the capitalization of these new companies, thus avoiding the twin risks of expatriation or absorption by more powerful foreign companies.
 The government has also resisted the suggestion of reducing the tax exemption offered to companies that improve their research capacities in spite of its increasingly high costs to the state budget.
-Presently, France has become Europe's second-largest tech market by dollar funding, outpacing Germany and falling just behind the United Kingdom.
+The recovery programs aimed at overcoming the pandemic crisis contain important measures favorable to startups and to innovation in